-The Bank and Schwab have entered into a new Stockholders' Agreement that will become effective upon closing of the Transaction, under which the Bank will have two seats on Schwab's Board of Directors, subject to the Bank meeting certain conditions.
-Under the new Stockholders' Agreement, the Bank will be subject to customary standstill and lockup restrictions.
-The Bank and Schwab have also entered into a revised and extended long-term Insured Deposit Account ("IDA") Agreement that will become effective upon closing of the Transaction and extends to 2031.
-Starting on July 1, 2021, IDA deposits, which were \$142 billion (US\$108 billion) as at October 31, 2019, can be reduced at Schwab's option by up to US\$10 billion a year, with a floor of US\$50 billion.
-The servicing fee under the revised IDA Agreement will be set at 15 bps upon closing.
+The Bank and Schwab are party to a stockholder agreement (the "Stockholder Agreement"), which became effective upon closing of the Schwab transaction.
+Under the Stockholder Agreement: (i) subject to meeting certain conditions, the Bank has two seats on Schwab's Board of Directors, which seats are currently held by Mr. Bharat Masrani and Mr. Brian Levitt, (ii) the TD Bank Group is not permitted to own more than 9.9% voting common shares of Schwab, and (iii) the Bank is subject to customary standstill and lockup restrictions, including, subject to certain exceptions, transfer restrictions.

+In addition, on November 25, 2019, the Bank and Schwab entered into an insured deposit account agreement (the "Schwab IDA Agreement"), which became effective upon closing of the Schwab transaction and has an initial expiration date of July 1, 2031.
+Starting on July 1, 2021, deposits under the Schwab IDA Agreement, which were \$195 billion (US\$146 billion) as at October 31, 2020, can be reduced at Schwab's option by up to US\$10 billion a year (subject to certain adjustments based on the change in the balance of the sweep deposits between closing and July 1, 2021), with a floor of US\$50 billion.
+The servicing fee under the Schwab IDA Agreement is set at 15 bps per annum on the aggregate average daily balance in the sweep accounts.